-Articles may be written in English or Filipino.
+- Articles may be written in English or Filipino.
 All articles must be accompanied by an abstract of 200 words.
 Articles in Filipino must be accompanied by a fairly comprehensive abstract in English.

-All contributions must be original, should not have been published previously, and should not currently be under review for publication elsewhere.
+- All contributions must be original, should have not been published previously, and should not currently be under review for publication elsewhere.

-Articles should be formatted in A4 paper size.
+- Articles should be formatted in A4 paper size.

-Font should be Times New Roman, font size 12.
+- Font should be Times New Roman, font size 12.

-When necessary, articles should be accompanied by images and illustrations (captions included) and other relevant media elements that are to be published with the text.
+- When necessary, articles should be accompanied by images and illustrations (captions included) and other relevant media elements that are to be published with the text.
 These should be in separate files and not embedded in the text.
 A separate text document file should contain a list of the images’ filenames and their corresponding captions.
 It is the author’s responsibility to acquire copyright permissions for work outside of public domain.